Men in Black (franchise)

-Men in Black is a semi-comic science fiction media franchise that originated with the Malibu/Marvel comic book of the same name created by American author Lowell Cunningham.
-The franchise focuses on the fictional and namesake non-governmental organization which monitors and regulates paranormal and alien activity on Earth while preventing civilians from finding out about it.
-The most notable agents within the organization are Jay, Kay, and Zed.
+Men in Black is an American science fiction comedy media franchise that originated with the Malibu/Marvel comic book of the same name created by American author Lowell Cunningham.
+The franchise focuses on the titular non-governmental organization which monitors and regulates paranormal and alien activity on Earth while preventing civilians from finding out about it.
+The most notable agents within the organization are J, K, and Zed.
 The franchise has been adapted into other media including a series of four films, an animated television series, video games, and a theme park attraction.

 Premise

-The Men in Black organization

 The Men in Black as shown in the movies is a secret organization devoted to policing and monitoring extraterrestrial activity on Earth.
 The Men in Black, founded in the U.S. in the mid-1950s, began as a small and poorly funded government organization devoted to making contact with extraterrestrial life known as the Baltians.
 They were initially seen as a joke, but did make contact on March 2, 1961, outside New York City.

 It was decided to make Earth an apolitical zone for aliens without a planet, and the organization broke its government ties to become the Men in Black, which became the force to conceal and police the aliens that came to Earth, no longer answerable to the government and therefore not obligated to answer any questions or respond to outside demands.
 The founding members were the seven agents present at the landing, plus an amateur astronomer and a teenager who got lost going to see his girlfriend.
 This last became Agent K, who later came to be regarded as the agency's best agent, and one of the agents became his partner D. The MIB has continued since then, with Zed as its chief, to protect the normal citizens of Earth from alien threats and police extraterrestrial immigrants.
 Other notable members include Agents B, J, and L.